 For decades, conservation biologist Thomas Lovejoy has repeatedly warned — sometimes in dire terms — about the loss of biodiversity.
-But Lovejoy, who this week was awarded the prestigious Blue Planet Prize
+But Lovejoy, who this week was awarded the prestigious Blue Planet Prize, remains an optimist.

 On the need for a global effort to promote biodiversity, Lovejoy says, “I go to sleep at night almost praying that there will be a bolt of awareness, and then we can move forward.”

 Yale Environment 360: It has been 20 years since the first Rio summit, and now you’re heading back for another international environmental conference, Rio+20.
 How do you feel about the progress, or lack of progress, on the issue of biodiversity loss in the last 20 years?